wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 Authorization: bearer eyJhbGciOiJSUz...
 ```

 #### 5.1.3.
-Registration Access Token
+Registration Access Token {#}

 When you create a client through the Client Registration Service the response will include a registration access token.
 The registration access token provides access to retrieve the client configuration later, but also to update or delete the client.
 The registration access token is included with the request in the same way as a bearer token or initial access token.
-Registration access tokens are only valid once, when itâ€™s used the response will include a new token.
+Registration access tokens are only valid once, when it¡¯s used the response will include a new token.

-If a client was created outside of the Client Registration Service it wonâ€™t have a registration access token associated with it.
+If a client was created outside of the Client Registration Service it won¡¯t have a registration access token associated with it.
 You can create one through the admin console.
 This can also be useful if you loose the token for a particular client.
 To create a new token find the client in the admin console and click on `Credentials`.
 Then click on `Generate registration access token`.

 ### 5.2.
-Keycloak Representations
+Keycloak Representations {#}

 The `default` client registration provider can be used to create, retrieve, update and delete a client.
 It uses Keycloak Client Representation format which provides support for configuring clients exactly as they can be configured through the admin console, including for example configuring protocol mappers.